-Along with my Secretly Healthy Deviled Eggs, I was looking for a holiday appetizer that doesn’t leave everyone feeling so stuffed that they can’t eat dinner.
-This one is perfect.
+I love this option for a holiday appetizer that doesn’t leave everyone feeling so stuffed that they can’t eat dinner.

 Serve it as a pre-dinner snack, or bring it along to a party to impress your friends.
 It’s a cinch to pull together and looks beautiful every time!